 Looking for inspiration

 Details of the grants we've given so far are attached to this page.
 They'll give you lots of ideas.
 Bids can be made for cash to help set up new activities as well as supporting existing ones.
 The fund cannot support the purchase of defibrillators.

 Started in May 2018 the programme runs until the end of May 2020 with 8 rounds of applications.
-Five of these rounds have closed.
+Seven of these rounds have closed.